BitPay supports conversion and payouts to local currencies and generates a unique receiving address for each invoice.

 - Identify the Bitcoin checkout method with iconic branding

 - Rate limiting on invoice generation to keep a single invoice within BitPay's 15 minute expiration window

 - Restrict completion of the checkout process until BitPay confirms payment was received

 - Click-to-Pay URI

 - Receive push notifications with payment and status updates

-- BitPay php-client library as a separate download.
+- BitPay php-client library (known working snapshot zip file) as a separate download.
 Copy the php-client files to the libraries directory on the web server: